35K

 Flight Duration: 45 minutes (approx.)

 This is the last leg of your Everest Helicopter Base Camp Tour with Kala Patthar Landing.
 You are on a direct flight to Kathmandu from Lukla.
-During the flight, you start from Lukla, descending from the Khumbu region into the foothills of central Nepal.
+During the flight you start from Lukla.
+You descend from the Khumbu region into the foothills of central Nepal.

-This marks the official end of the day-long Everest Base Camp Helicopter Tour, which is sure to be etched in your memory forever.
+This marks the official end of the Everest Base Camp Helicopter Tour.
+It is sure to be etched in your memory forever.

 Max Altitude: 5644m Meals: BreakfastDuration: 4-5 hours